nickprock/influencer/README.md

 I tested the performance about **JAX** on [Google Colab](https://colab.research.google.com/drive/1c7CFyuKYpV8Ngf5RrUAyp1DZf-qYiQVv).

-At the moment numpy work better than JAX but I may have made some mistakes (the reason could be [this](https://stackoverflow.com/questions/51177788/cupy-is-slower-than-numpy)). **Please report it in the issues.**
+At the moment numpy work better than JAX but I may have made some mistakes (the reason could be [this](https://stackoverflow.com/questions/51177788/cupy-is-slower-than-numpy)).

+**Please report it in the issues.**

-**The library allows you to use both versions.**
+**The library allows you to use only numpy versions beacuse [JAX is not avaible for Windows](https://github.com/google/jax#installation), but the script is into *lazy_centrality.py*. **

 ## Links